New Undergraduate Students► Resources and FAQ

 Q: A course I want to register for is full, what should I do?

 A: Registration as a first year student can be stressful as many courses may already be full once you gain access to the registration menu, but keep in mind you will have until the end of the add/drop period for each semester to finalize your course schedule.
 As there is a large amount of turnover in enrollment numbers for first year courses during this period, you may still have good chances of getting a seat in the course if you keep a close eye on minerva over the summer months, and as courses begin in September, and in January.
-In the meantime, try to find something else to register to that may still have room for you to register, so you have something else to fall back on just in case.
+In the meantime, try to find something else to take that may still have room for you to register, so you have something else to fall back on just in case.
 It is not a problem to focus more heavily on your other program(s) in your first year, and then on your Geography program in subsequent years if you have to.
 Each year, you will have an earlier pick at registration, so it does get easier as you progress with the degree!

 Q: How do I register for a course that has an active minerva waitlist?